Benbrook Field: World War I

 The Benbrook Field station area was located south of Mercedes Street in Benbrook.
 It occupied the area west of Winscott Road, being bordered on the west by Walnut Creek.
-A railroad spur connected with the Texas & Pacific line across Walnut Creek.
+A railroad spur connected with the Texas & Pacific Railway line across Walnut Creek.
 Most of the 34 buildings and hangars were located in an area generally bounded by Mercedes Street on the north, Winscott Road on the east, Cozby North Street on the south, and Walnut Creek on the west.

-Benbrook was used as an aerial gunnery school for American & Canadian students.
-One particular English 'dancing in the sky'C.W.Hunt. aviator, Captain Vernon Castle, was already world-renowned as the famed dance team of Vernon & Irene Castle.
+Benbrook was used as an aerial gunnery school for American and Canadian students.
+One particular English 'dancing in the sky'C.W.Hunt. aviator, Captain Vernon Castle, was already world-renowned as the famed dance team of Vernon and Irene Castle.
 Regrettably, he was killed in a plane crash at Benbrook Field during training exercises.
 Some witnesses believed that he deliberately crashed in order to avoid hitting another plane, and saved their lives.
 His burial was witnessed by thousands of mourners, who sadly watched the flagged draped casket pass in downtown Fort Worth.
 Even today, there is a street in Benbrook named in his honor.

 Training units assigned to Benbrook Field: